yanghuajiang/MPtyper/README.md

 examples/test.consensus.fa [if "-c" was given] examples/test.bam [if "-b" was given]
 ~~~~~~~~~~~~~~
+## Detailed instructions

-### The number and the order of columns in the ".genotypes" file is determined by the number and the name's order of SNPs tables in the database folder, and multiple genotypes can be stored within the same table.
+### OUTPUT FORMAT: The number and the order of columns in the ".genotypes" file is determined by the number and the name's order of SNPs tables in the database folder, and multiple genotypes can be stored within a same table.

-### It gives two kind of information for each genotype: genotype name, matched reads and matched rate.
+### GENOTYPE INSTRUCTION: It gives two kind of information for each genotype: genotype name, matched reads and matched rate.
 Each type-specific SNPs present two genotypes: the genotype represented by the original base and represented by the substituted base, which are directly opposite.
-### However, in the genotyping of Mycoplasma pneumoniae genomes, only P1-1 and P1-2 are directly opposite.
-EC1 is merely a prevalent clone within P1-1, and EC2 is merely a prevalent clone within P1-2.
+However, in the genotyping of Mycoplasma pneumoniae genomes, only P1-1 and P1-2 are directly opposite.
+EC1 and EC2 are merely prevalent clones within P1-1 and P1-2.
 Therefore, EC1 and EC2 are not directly opposite.
 In other words, the direct opposite of EC1 is "non-EC1."
 This interpretation can be extended to all other SNP-based genotyping scenarios.
-### A threshold is set to determine whether to make a co-infection judgment, and the default is 0.5.
-It was a value between 0.5-1, and 0.5 meant that there was no mixed infection judgment, and only the type with a higher number of allele-specific reads was output.
-1 represents thorough mixed infection detection.
-As long as prability is not equal to 1, all mixed infections will be output.
-According to the verification results of MP monoclonal short read sequencing, the threshold of 0.8 is more consistent with the identification of single type.
-However, in fact, the existence of mixed infection has not been proved in the experiment, only a small number of samples have mixed types, and the possibility of sample contamination cannot be ruled out.
-### In summary, the magnitude of the probability value represents the ratio of the number of reads supporting that genotype to the total number of matched reads for both genotypes, with a maximum value of 1.
-All detailed information for each genotype will saved in the ".genotypes" file:
+All detailed information for each genotype will be saved in the ".genotypes" file:

 ~~~~~~~~~~~~~~
 P1-2(15,0.00) means the possibility of "P1-2" is 0, 15 reads supports the opposite genotype (P1-1).
 P1-2(445,0.15) means the possibility of "P1-2" is 0.15, 445 reads supports this genotype, which also means the possibility of the opposite genotype (P1-1) is 0.85.
 So it is more likely to be "P1-1".
 The core information printed on the screen will simply show "P1-1(0.85)".
 EC1(138,1.00) means the possibility of "EC1" is 1, 138 reads supports this genotype.
 EC2(0,-1) means there is no reads supporting both "EC2" and "non-EC2", the possibility of "-1" means lack of information, which is set to distinct against the possibility of "0".
 ~~~~~~~~~~~~~~

+### SIMPLIFIED OUTPUT: To provide a more understandable output, a threshold is set to determine how to make a co-infection judgment.
+It can be setted between 0.5 to 1, the default value "0.5" means that there is no mixed infection judgment, and only the type with a higher number of allele-specific reads will output.
+"1" represents thorough mixed infection detection.
+Once the prability is smaller than threshold, all mixed infection results will print on the screen.
+In fact, the existence of mixed infection has not been proved in the experiment, only a small number of samples have mixed types, and the possibility of sample contamination cannot be ruled out.

+### In summary, the magnitude of the probability value represents the ratio of the number of reads supporting that genotype to the total number of matched reads for both genotypes, which only affects the simplified screen output.
+All detailed information for each genotype will be saved in the ".genotypes" file.